itshuey/twitter-markov-generator/README.md

 ```

 ```
 Out[30]: 'The Boston Globe, which is making the President, when she says is a foreign power.
+We can,
-We can, and that depends on in their currency, the ninth month since I know it’s “not presidential” to Troy loves the Pacific Ocean.
-Thank you showed me.
+         and that depends on in their currency, the ninth month since I know it’s “not presidential” to Troy loves the Pacific Ocean.
+Thank you.
 If I campaign colluded with his political '
 ```

 ```